kieranhj/pop-beeb/disc/readme.txt

 TECHNICAL SUPPORT
 This game requires a standard issue
-BBC Master 128K computer with all 4x sideways RAM banks available and PAGE at &E00.
+BBC Master 128K computer with MOS 3.20.

-Type "P.~PAGE" in BASIC to
+Type *FX0 to check your MOS version.
+Other MOS versions may be supported in future.

+All 4x sideways RAM banks 4 - 7 must be
+available for use.
+If you have ROMs installed internally these may be occupying sideways RAM banks.
+You will need to remove them and check links
+LK18 and LK19 are set correcly as per the Master Reference manual.

-check your PAGE value.
+PAGE must be at &E00.
+Type "P.~PAGE" in BASIC to check your PAGE value.
 If this is higher than &E00 then you may have a ROM installed that is claiming precious RAM!
 Try unplugging any non-essential ROMS with *UNPLUG.

+Coprocessors and the Tube must be disabled.
+Type *CONF.NOTUBE and reset.

 This game has been tested on real floppy disc hardware, Retroclinic